FrancoisCochard/Remote-Obs-Astro/docs/index.rst

 Robotic observation means that **no human action** is required.
 From opening the dome (or shelter) to process the data and sharing the result, all is automated.

 The project is developed by the community: any contribution from you is welcome.
-Our intention is to propose a system that can be adapted from small to biggest telescopes.
+Our intention is to propose a system that can be adapted from smallest to biggest telescopes.

 The system is made of 5 independant modules: